LooDaHu/ARORA_General_-Introduction/README.md

  - You can regard 0001_initial.py as the blueprint of your database.

  - db.sqlite3 is the brand new database created by the blueprint.
-A single file is a database, which shows "lite" here.
+This single file is a database, which shows the meaning of Lite at this point.
  - We use SQLite3 as our database by default.
 Of course, you can use other database you want, and your database setting is at *< root_dir>/ main_application/setting.py* .